Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Registers
 ~~~~~~~~~

-The registers occupy the 64k space starting at the 0x02000000 offset from BAR0.
+The registers occupy the woke 64k space starting at the woke 0x02000000 offset from BAR0.
 All of these registers are 32 bits wide.

 .. code-block:: none